 Ryedale Cycle Forum seek to develop cycling in Malton and Norton, and routes in and out of each town.
-We are not the first people to consider this, in 2005 NYCC published The Malton and Norton Transportation Strategy, prepared by Mouchel Parkman Ltd. It included The Malton and Norton Cycling Plan with much information.
-Though Ryedale has seen a big growth in leisure cycling, there has been very little cycle infrastructure added.
-So the infrastructure problems and opportunities remain much the same as described in 2005, and the motor traffic is even heavier.
+We are not the first people to consider this, in 2005 NYCC published The Malton and Norton Transportation Strategy, prepared by Mouchel Parkman Ltd. It included The Malton and Norton Cycling Plan, which you will find, starting on page 141 of the full strategy.

-Introduction; Problems and Opportunities; Topography; Communications and Highways Integration with Public Transport; The Disused Railway Driffield; Cycle way Links to Broughton and Pickering; The Proposed Route from Rillington to Kirkham Priory; The National Byway; Safe Cycle Routes to School; Cycle Parking; Cycle Use: Traffic Speed and Flow; Cycling Accidents; The Need for a Clearly Defined and Safe Cycling Network; The Use of Other Traffic Management Measures Which Facilitate Cycling; The Proposed Cycling Network for Malton and Norton and Norton; Primary Cycle Routes; Secondary Cycle Routes; The Creation of Shared Footpath Cycle Routes; A Cycle Route Using the Disused Gilling to Malton Railway Line; A Footpath /Cycleway Link from the Railway Station to Development Land to the south; Cycle Promotion and Education; Local Cycling Targets
+The 2005 plan includes lots of useful details as follows:- Introduction; Problems and Opportunities; Topography; Communications and Highways Integration with Public Transport; The Disused Railway Driffield; Cycle way Links to Broughton and Pickering; The Proposed Route from Rillington to Kirkham Priory; The National Byway; Safe Cycle Routes to School; Cycle Parking; Cycle Use: Traffic Speed and Flow; Cycling Accidents; The Need for a Clearly Defined and Safe Cycling Network; The Use of Other Traffic Management Measures Which Facilitate Cycling; The Proposed Cycling Network for Malton and Norton and Norton; Primary Cycle Routes; Secondary Cycle Routes; The Creation of Shared Footpath Cycle Routes; A Cycle Route Using the Disused Gilling to Malton Railway Line; A Footpath /Cycleway Link from the Railway Station to Development Land to the south; Cycle Promotion and Education; Local Cycling Targets

 - The proposed pedestrian cycle/bridge at the railway station

-The roads are very busy, especially between the between the two towns.
+The roads are very busy, especially between the two towns.
 The proposed expansion to the rail services is set to at least triple the capacity for train users, and TPE have predicted higher use with forecast housebuilding.
 The level crossing is a dangerous bottleneck with no safe option for non-car users.
 Sustrans routes and all other non-motor movement between the towns is via the level crossing.

-It would give access by foot and by bicycle from Ryedale and East Yorkshire to rail and bus services.
+The new bridge would give access by foot and by bicycle from Ryedale and East Yorkshire to rail and bus services.
 It would give a safer and more pleasant route than via the level crossing, by foot and by bicycle, to employment, shops and services for Malton/Norton residents.
 It would require a lift or a ramp for disability access, suitable for bicycles, and would need to be independent of ticket barriers.

 Network Rail and train operators will probably require a 2nd platform because of increased frequency of services.
 It is hoped that they and the Government -funded York and North Yorkshire Local Enterprise Partnership will pay for the bridge to mitigate for the increased delays at the level crossing resulting from more trains, and to enhance the whole travel network of both towns.
 Ryedale District Council are looking to enhance rail/bus interchange facilities and to add parking.
 The bridge fits well with these ideas too.
-A safe access on both sides of the bridge should link to onward routes for cyclists and pedestrians.
+Safe access on both sides of the bridge should link to onward routes for cyclists and pedestrians.

 The bridge will encourage physical exercise, reduce vehicle emissions, avoid poisonous fumes, reduce carbon footprint, and reduce traffic volume in Malton and Norton so that other vehicles can keep moving better.
 It will make access to the railways station easier, so will encourage people to use the train instead of the car for longer journeys, so the benefits will not just be felt in Ryedale, but in other parts of North Yorkshire and beyond.

-The proposed Malton to Pickering Cycle Route
+3. The proposed Malton to Pickering Cycle Route

-Other potential routes in and out of Malton and Norton
+4. Other potential routes in and out of Malton and Norton

 Other useful documents